A Lepton-specific Universal Seesaw Model with Left-Right Symmetry: Phenomenological Implications

 In the pseudo-Dirac neutrino case the singlet neutrino mixing term $M_N$ is taken to be zero.
 Then we choose our parameters as $M_R = M_L = {\text{Diag}}\left(200,300,400\right)$.
-To get the correct light neutrino masses and mixings for this choice of $M_L$ and $M_R$ we are forced to choose both $Y_{\nu L}$ and $Y_{\nu R}$ to have non-zero off-diagonal elements but they can still be chosen to be symmetric matrices.
+To get the correct light neutrino masses and mixings for this choice of $M_L$ and $M_R$, we are forced to choose both $Y_{\nu L}$ and $Y_{\nu R}$ to have non-zero off-diagonal elements (still being symmetric matrices).
 Now we get two block diagonal $6 \times 6$ symmetric matrices each of whose three light eigenvalues should be equal and satisfy the experimentally observed mass-squared differences for them to form pseudo-Dirac-like states.
-Using Eqn.~\ref{eq:dn} along with the observed mass-squared differences and mixing constraints lead to the following choice of the matrix elements $Y_{\nu {L_{ij}}} \sim 10^{-6}$ and $Y_{\nu {R_{ij}}} \sim 10^{-9}$.
-The neutrino mixing in this case again have to satisfy the experimental PMNS mixing limits and have to be the same for both the sectors which is easily satisfied by using the condition given in eq.~\ref{eq:dn}.
+Using Eqn.~\ref{eq:dn} along with the observed mass-squared differences and mixing constraints gives us the following choice of the matrix elements: $Y_{\nu {L_{ij}}} \sim 10^{-6}$ and $Y_{\nu {R_{ij}}} \sim 10^{-9}$.
+The neutrino mixings in this case again have to satisfy the experimental PMNS mixing limits and have to be the same for both the sectors.
+This is easily satisfied by using the condition given in eq.~\ref{eq:dn}.
 Fig.~\ref{fig:Yukawa}(b) gives some allowed parameters for this case which satisfy the neutrino mass-squared differences and the mixing angles for normal hierarchy.
-Like the previous case again we can see that $Y_{\nu_{33}}$ is usually the largest while the elements for $Y_{\nu_{13}}$ are the smallest for most of the points.
+As observed in the previous case, we find that $Y_{\nu_{33}}$ is usually the largest while the elements for $Y_{\nu_{13}}$ are the smallest for most of the points.